MajewskiKrzysztof/Neural-Network-Handwriting-Recognition-Java/README.md

 # Neural Network Handwriting Recognition Program in Java
 This program can recognize letters drawn on the screen.
 The recgonition is basen on neural network.

-YouTUbe video demonstrating the program:
+YouTube video demonstrating the program:

 https://www.youtube.com/watch?v=vT1xNDjoTv0&feature=youtu.be